 Beware the Silly Ones: The Malkavians can sometimes be childish or amusing, but messing with them is a very bad idea.
-Not only is Dementation a crippling mental discipline, but the Malkavians are also mentally connected, so the rest will also come after you.

 Big Screwed-Up Family: The Giovanni in a nutshell.
 They sire exclusively from the extended family; incest, necrophilia and domestic abuse are just the tip of the iceberg.